All members of a congregation are called to be ministers of the church, both within and beyond the church walls.

 After the later service, families who dedicated the flowers are invited to take them home.

-Special services and feast days are opportunities for parishioners not normally in the rotation to try out this ministry.
+Special services and feast days provide opportunities for parishioners not normally in the rotation to try out this ministry.

 Lay Eucharistic Ministers

-Lay Eucharistic Ministers serve the wine at communion, following the priest who distributes bread and offering parishioners wine from the common cup.
+Lay Eucharistic Ministers serve wine from the common cup at communion, following the priest who distributes bread.
 This is a powerful, quiet ministry with great meaning.
 Please contact a member of our clergy if you would like to participate.

 Older youth who have experience as acolytes can become servers, leading liturgical processions by carrying the cross and assisting the clergy during the liturgy.
 Servers also oversee the newer acolytes at the altar.